dannydb/fitobject/README.md

 # fitobject

-Size and position an object to fit its container.
+A jQuery plugin to fit an object to its container.

 [Codepen Example](http://codepen.io/dannydb/pen/Qvmrme)